Weihnachtsmann12/RNA_seq_breastcancer/README.md

 # RNA_seq_breastcancer
-Repository for the documented code used for the analysis in the course "RNA-sequencing".
+Repository for the documented code from Matthias Rubin (08-172-090) used for the analysis in the course "RNA-sequencing".

 Project 1: Characterise gene expression differences between human breast cancer subtypes
 # 1. Work on the IBU cluster